vektor-inc/slide/wca2023_speak.md

 <img class="speak-bg" src="images/bg-bussines-model-01.svg" alt="" />

-like me, Business model of theme authors is
+like me, the business model of theme developers is

 Create and sell